 It’s finally time to add Latin into the mix.
 Take your time, decide your goals and research programs.
 Keep in mind that baby steps are best and you don’t need to learn all of Latin in a year.

 Instead concentrate on where you want to be when your child starts high school and graduates high school.
-I’ve found we’ve made better progress when I keep it slow and concentrate on consistency.
+I’ve found we’ve made better progress in Latin when I keep it slow and concentrate on consistency.